-Other drinking water quality management system improvement activities completed during the reporting period include eight risk assessment reviews, 27 HACCP team meetings, 21 internal audits of treatment plants and supply system sites, and an external third-party audit to maintain ISO 22000 certification.
+Other drinking water quality management system improvement activities completed during the reporting period include eight risk assessment reviews, 22 HACCP team meetings, 17 internal audits of treatment plants and supply system sites, and an external third-party audit to maintain ISO 22000 certification.
+COVID restrictions limited site access for the internal audit program and reduced the number of audits conducted during 2021.
+Some audits including the external third-party audit were conducted remotely.
 A regular audit and a review of the DWQMP were not required to be undertaken during the reporting period.

-These reviews and audits are part of a schedule that encompasses all of Seqwater's treatment plants and supply system sites and the findings were used to improve the Drinking Water Quality management system.
+These reviews and audits are part of a schedule that encompasses all of Seqwater's treatment plants and supply system sites and the findings were used to improve the drinking water quality management system.
+Long-term improvement initiatives identified through these assessments and reviews have been captured in a consolidated Drinking Water Quality Improvement Plan.

-Rev. no. Doc No. Doc Owner Version Date Doc Approver 01 D21/178939 Principal Product Quality 1/12/2021 Manager - Technical Support and
+2 Rev. no. Doc No. Doc Owner Version Date Doc Approver 01 D22/322151 Principal Water Quality 19/12/2022 Manager - Technical Support and